shinyuta/inclass2023/22-State/01-Activities/28-Stu_Mini-Project/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Instead of using `React.createContext`, how can we use `Redux.createStore` and the existing `reducer` to generate the initial state and to calculate any future updates?
+* Instead of using `createContext`, how can we use `Redux.createStore` and the existing `reducer` to generate the initial state and to calculate any future updates?

 Use [Google](https://www.google.com) or another search engine to research this.